Joy Reid: Early life

 Reid was born Joy-Ann Lomena in Brooklyn, New York City.
 Her father was from the Democratic Republic of the Congo, and her mother a college professor and nutritionist from Guyana.
 Her parents met in graduate school at the University of Iowa in Iowa City.
 Reid was raised Methodist and has one sister and one brother.
 Her father was an engineer who was mostly absent from the family; her parents eventually divorced and her father returned to the Congo.
-She was raised mostly in Denver, Colorado, until the age of 17, when her mother died of breast cancer and she moved to Flatbush, Brooklyn, to live with an aunt.
-Reid graduated from Harvard University in 1991 with a concentration in film studies.
+She was raised mostly in Denver, Colorado, until the age of 17, when her mother died of breast cancer and she moved to Flatbush, in Brooklyn, to live with an aunt.
+Reid graduated from Harvard University in 1991 with a concentration in Visual and Environmental Studies.

-In a 2013 interview, Reid recalled that her college experience was a quick immersion into a demographically opposite place from where she lived, from a community that was eighty percent African American to a community that was six percent African American.
+In a 2013 interview, Reid recalled that her college experience was a quick immersion into a demographically opposite place from where she lived, from a community that was 80 percent African American to a community that was 6 percent African American.
 She had to learn to live with roommates and people who were not her family.
 She paid her own bills and tuition while at Harvard and said it was a good learning and growing experience overall.